ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 .. note::

-	Despite the fact that customers have custom pod specs, upgrades may be difficult if the default ``pod_spec`` changes.
+	Using a custom pod spec may cause issues on upgrades if the default ``pod_spec`` changes.
 Most any manifest can be applied to any namespace, with the namespace specified separately, most likely you will only need to override the namespace.
 Similarly, pinning a default image for different releases of the platform to different versions of the default job runner container is tricky.
 If the default image is specified in the pod spec, then upgrades do not pick up the new default changes are made to the default pod spec.

 Verify container group functions